bytex-solutions/snamp/docs/gateways/nagios-gateway.md

 memory CRITICAL: 85MB | aom=85MB;60;80;0;100
 ```

-Nagios Resource Adapter automatically resolves service status using threshold/min/max values.
-If thresholds are not specified then the adapter specifies `CRITICAL` status only when attribute read operation causes exception.
+Nagios Gateway automatically resolves service status using threshold/min/max values.
+If thresholds are not specified then the gateway specifies `CRITICAL` status only when attribute read operation causes exception.

 Now add `label = utilized` configuration parameter.
 Possible HTTP GET results will be changed:
 ```